rozlynboutin/microbiome_helper/16S-tutorial.md

 Here is the corresponding distribution of quality scores after filtering the reads:
 ![](https://www.dropbox.com/s/s45mmmjx49pnmia/combined_stitched_filtered_FastQC.jpg?raw=1)

-As before, if you'd like to see more details (such as how the read length distribution has changed), you can see that [here] - **need to add once uploaded on dropbox**.
+As before, if you'd like to see more details (such as how the read length distribution has changed), you can see that [here](https://www.dropbox.com/s/d3wbvrdfqpnkpz1/combined_filtered_fastqc.html).

 ### Convert to FASTA and remove chimeric reads